Gallia found Keldan pacing in the grove outside King Vantoon’s palace.

 Gallia was convinced there was more to that story.
 But she was too tired to think about it.
 Her eyes wandered over and found Keldan.
 The image of the blue, ghostly girl floated into her mind.
 Perhaps, she thought, the scenes in the bubbles were not pictures of the future or the past or anything so concrete.
 Maybe they were more like dreams, simply a symbolic manifestation of the person’s subconscious thoughts.
 Keldan met her gaze and smiled.
 He left San’s side and approached her.

 “I am going to take a walk in the grove,” he said.
 “Join me?”

 She agreed and they left the grand hall together.
-When they left the palace, the sounds of exuberant celebration were replaced by the quiet breathing of the forest.
+As they walked further from the palace, the sounds of exuberant celebration were replaced by the quiet breathing of the grove.
 They walked through the trees for a while.
 Keldan took Gallia’s hand again and turned her to face him.
 She looked away, her heart racing.